pdn4kd/reimagined-palm-tree/README.md

 Calculates exposure time to reach a target SNR, given telescope parameters and target apparent magnitude.
 Also acts as a library for exptime_batch.py.
 Depends on rvrms.py

 #### exptime_batch.py
 Generates exposure times, and creates the target list of stars (eta_list.txt) that dispatch_scheduler (https://github.com/pdn4kd/dispatch_scheduler) needs, given an existing CSV with the relevant properties (targetstars.csv).
+Secondarily, it generates a CSV (eta_list.csv) with the object names and outputs for data analysis purposes.
 Relies on the dispatch_scheduler for telescope, site, etc. parameters.
 To use, put exptime_batch, exptime, and rvrms in the dispatch_scheduler base directory.

 As this uses rvrms.py, it suffers from that file's limitations.
 Also, macroturbulence really should be using observational values where possible.